-It’s unlikely that you will experience side effects whilst using Chinese medicine, although some people might experience slight light-headedness following acupuncture or a very mild laxative effect from herbs.
-However, tailored prescriptions and the vast repertoire of ingredients available mean that Dr Booth can find the best possible option to reduce the chance of side effects.
+Chinese herbal medicine is generally considered safe, although some people might experience adverse reactions.
+However with tailored prescriptions – and the vast repertoire of formulas and ingredients available – mean that Chris can find the best formula to reduce the chance of side effects.

 Chinese Herbs and Western Medicine Combinations

-While Chinese herbal combinations can almost always be used safely with conventional medications, it’s still important that you discuss any medications you are taking, herbal or otherwise, with your TCM practitioner during the initial consultation.
-They will then be able to modify your prescription accordingly to deliver better results with fewer risks.
+While Chinese herbal combinations can generally be used with conventional medications, it’s still important that you discuss any medications you are taking, herbal or otherwise, with both your TCM practitioner and medical doctor.